D1sl/cuddly-octo-broccoli/readme/README.md

-# README Generator
+# Readme generator

 ![License](https://img.shields.io/badge/License-GNU-green)

 ## Description
-This NODE application uses Inquirer to generate a README.md file using input that the user enters.
+This is a javascript app running on NODE.js that enables a user to create a polished README.md quickly.

 ## Table of Contents
 * [Installation](#Installation)